LesFerch/RightClickTools/doc/v2/README.md

 2. Double-click **RightClickTools-Setup.exe** to start the installation.
 3. Click **Yes** when the UAC prompt appears.
 4. If you're installing to Windows 11 or higher, select the context menu type (see details below).
+5. For the "Enable privilege elevation task" option, see the note below to decide whether you want this option or not.

 The right-click menu items will be created for the user that is currently logged on interactively (i.e. desktop is displayed).
 If you wish to add the right-click menu items to *other* users, log on as each user and either run **RightClickTools-Setup.exe** again or navigate to the **RightClickTools** folder and double-click **Setup.exe** (see **Setup** below for details).